alfgarciagarcia/classify_support_tickets/README.md

 |1         |81.978% |82.747% |  85.101%| 82.747%
 |2         |75.110%|75.970%|  79.429%| 75.970%

-For more details about results incluing parameters used, and classification report,review this [file](results.md)
+For more details about results including parameters used, and classification report,review this [file](results.md)